Event held on November 18, 2014

 Current events across the country provide a background for Dr. Patten to make comparisons between his book and contemporary topics.
 Recall the woman in southern California that was videotaped being assaulted by the California Highway Patrol officer, or the shooting of Michael Brown in Ferguson, Missouri that polarized the town and led to riots.

 Dr. Patten is an active scholar; in addition to his recent book, he published six peer-reviewed journal articles in 2013 and 2014.
 Dr. Patten has a strong record of active publication in numerous peer-reviewed journals and has given presentations to criminology societies nationally and internationally, most recently in Budapest, Hungary.

-Please plan on attending the colloquium and join the dean's office in congratulating Dr. Patten.
+Please join the dean's office in congratulating Dr. Patten.